Improved Stochastic Optimization of LogSumExp: SoftPlus Approximation of Log-Partition Function

 \begin{proposition} For all $0 < \rho < 1$ and $\lambda > 0$

 \end{proposition}

-\subsection{The case of parametric models}
+\subsection{The Case of Parametric Models}

-In some applications, the function $\varphi$ is defined as the parametric loss function $L(x, \theta)$ and the goal is to minimize objective involving \eqref{def:F} w.r.t.\ parameter $\theta$ to find the best model from the parametric family.
-In this section, we study our approximation to \eqref{def:F} in this parametric setting.
-Fix some closed parameter set $\Theta \subset \R^d$ and a loss function $L \colon \cX \times \Theta \to \R$.
-Combining our approximation \eqref{eq:F_rho_dual} and the minimization w.r.t.\ parameter $\theta$, we obtain the following minimization problem (note that we shifted $\alpha$ by $\log \rho$ compared to~\eqref{eq:F_rho_dual})
+In some applications, the function $\varphi$ is defined as a parametric loss function $L(x, \theta)$, and the goal is to minimize an objective involving \eqref{def:F} w.r.t. $\theta$ to find the best model from the parametric family.
+For notational convenience, we write